aziz/DistractionFreeWindow/README.md

 ### Changing Layout

-If you have [MaxPane Plugin](https://sublime.wbond.net/packages/MaxPane) installed, this plugin will automatically use it and simplify the layout when you go to DistractionFreeWindow mode and restore the layout after comming out of it.
+Users of the [`MaxPane`](https://packagecontrol.io/packages/MaxPane) plug-in will appreciate that [`DistractionFreeWindow`](https://packagecontrol.io/packages/DistractionFreeWindow) directly integrates with it and simplifies the layout when you go into **DistractionFreeWindow mode** and restores the layout after comming back out of it.

 ## Customization